ruqyahbd/muhammadtim.com/video.md

 * [Ruqyah Workshop - Part Nine: The Ruqyah Session](http://www.youtube.com/watch?v=6vJNq_KiHwY)
 * [Ruqyah Workshop - Part Ten: The Conclusion](http://www.youtube.com/watch?v=OmJQw161R1k)

 In the future, and with the permission of Allāh, I hope to be able to post corrections to any mistakes here as well.
 Eventually, the idea is to incorporate corrections into the videos themselves.
+See the [corrections page](/corrections) for more information.